anthonyg-1/PSGraphQL/README.md

 ## Examples

-### Send a GraphQL query to an endpoint with operation name and variables
+### Send a GraphQL query to an endpoint including operation name and variables
 ```powershell

 $uri = "https://mytargetserver/v1/graphql"